rokath/trice/docs/ConfigFile.md

 ### `trice c|config filename [...]`

 Use filename as config file and ignore all config files named *trice.conf*.
 If filename is *[path/]trice.conf* no other *trice.conf* is evaluated and it is searched only in the current directory or the specified path location.
-The config file must contain one and only one subcommand or a subcommand must be inside the command line.
+The config file must contain one and only one sub-command or a sub-command must be inside the command line.